Peter Andreas Gotsch

 Bakgrunn og aktiviteter

 Professor Dr.-Ing.
-Peter Andreas Gotsch is the Academic Programme Director at Urban Ecological Planning at NTNU’s Department of Architecture and Planning.
-He has extensive experience in integrating practices of Design, Urban Planning and International Cooperation.
-Likewise creating synergies between research, practice and teaching is central in his career.
+Peter Andreas Gotsch is Professor for Sustainable Urban Development in the Global South and the Academic Programme Director at Urban Ecological Planning at NTNU’s Department of Architecture and Planning.
+He has extensive experience in integrating Urban Planning, Design and International Cooperation.
+Likewise, creating synergies through linking research, practice and teaching is central for his work.
+His research focus is interdiscuplinary, international and comparative.
+The use of innovative methods of participatory planning and engagement has been vital in his work.

-Dr Gotsch's research interests comprise themes such as production of urban space by new actors and new approaches to integrated and participatory planning and public engagement.
-The core issues include, for example public space, urban migration, housing, urban safety.
+Prof Gotsch's research interests comprise themes such as production of urban space by new actors and new approaches to integrated and participatory planning and public engagement.
+Some of the core issues include, for example public space, urban migration, housing, urban safety.
 Vital methods include place-making, scenario planning.
 Nore generally a comparative approach to urban studies and communication from research to practice was always vital (and a standalone research interest) for him.

 Since many years he is a co-editor of the Trialog-Journal and a member scientific board of the Network Association of Europen Researchers on Urbanisation in the South (N-AERUS).
 Most recently he joined the Habitat Norge Network.